wdfw-fp/PS_Rec_Crab_Estimates/Simulation Project/Readme.md

 1. Data.R reads in summer data, processes data as needed, saves rds data objects
 2. SimulateData - Fits nbinom distributions, saves distributions
 3. SimulateV2.R (Should rename) - defines function to simulate 1 year of catch
-4. RunSimulationsV2.R - runs simulations, plots results
+4. RunSimulationsV2.R - runs simulations, plots results.
+If you have all of my data folders, you can run this alone.

-Neededbutnotuploaded: OriginalData folder which has the data to read in to Data.R
+Folders that are needed but not uploaded: OriginalData, nbinomRDS, DataRDS

 Stephanie Thurner (NWIFC) and Katelyn Bosley (WDFW) Plan - 10/15/24